openregulatory/templates/templates/clinical_evaluation/clinical-evaluation-report.md

 | 6-7 | Nearly Equivalent       |
 | 3-5 | In some aspects similar |
 | 0-2 | Very different          |

+> For software devices, adjust the score correspondingly.
+For example, you could say:
+> "As the biological category typically does not apply for software devices, the total equivalence is
+> determined based on the sum of those values as follows" and use an adjusted score: 6 // 5 // 3-4 // 0-2.

 #### Clinical Equivalence